 Specifications at a glance:

-With a whopping 5110mAh (5500mAh for US customers) battery the OnePlus Nord CE4 Lite sports the longest battery life on our list.
+With a whopping 5110mAh (5500mAh for US customers if you can find it) battery the OnePlus Nord CE4 Lite sports the longest battery life on our list.
 As a matter of fact it would rival some of the best flagship camera phones in this aspect.
 However there’s a catch, it only has one camera backed by a 50MP sensor.
 But don’t let this put you off, it is a simple set up ,but that’s not always a bad thing.

 Colours are nicely saturated and detail is good.
 Image: Amy Davies